 - Set the organization or personal name.

 - Select a logo via the “Select Logo” button.
 It must be square and at least 112×112 pixels.
 Images of type .jpg, .png, or .gif, with or without transparency, are accepted.

 Robots Meta Settings

 Good robots listen to good rules.
-The rules in this section are so good, they can completely remove your website from search engine result pages.
+The rules in this section are so good, that they can completely remove your website from search engine result pages.
 So, don’t touch these settings when you’re unsure about their usage.

 Per your preference, in the Robots Meta Settings box, under the Indexing tab, you may: